 The first step in comprehending Google+ in its entirety is understanding Google’s separate offerings.
 For the sake of this post, we’re going to delve into three courses: Google+ personal pages, Google+ Local, and Google Places for Business.

 Like with all other forms of social media, you will first want to create your own personal Google+ page using your G-Mail account.
-With a little customization, the final result looks something like this:

 This will allow you to engage with your friends that are on Google+, share cool articles you have read, follow your favorite businesses, and interact with a number of growing Google+ communities.
 The world is at your fingertips now that you have a Google+ page, but tread lightly my friends.
 As you venture further into this new world, it becomes increasingly more difficult to comprehend.